Prof Clark A Miller

 Far too often, energy projects operate on the assumption that if energy technologies are built and deliver energy, then the social and economic benefits of energy access will flow automatically to the recipients, users, and consumers of that energy.
 Over time, however, it has become increasingly clear that this assumption is frequently untrue.

 In the coming decades, Sierra Leone intends to significantly upgrade its energy infrastructure to provide a firm foundation for economic development, social welfare, and long-term sustainability.
 There is a need for research that can help increase the social and economic impact of energy projects, especially with regards to locally significant forms of value creation, including new jobs and businesses, business growth, and local sustainable development.
-There is also a need for new tools and methods that can enhance support for decision-making, policy development, and technology design.

 Research overview and objectives